-- 1. A PDF document containing: - A listing of your Verilog code. - A screen capture of your compilation report. - If you were not able to demonstrate your solution to the lab instructor during your scheduled lab period, submit a video showing the keypad and the LED display as you push no keys, the key and then the 2 key.
+- 1. A PDF document containing: - A listing of your Verilog code. - A screen capture of your compilation report. - 2.
+If you were not able to demonstrate your solution to the lab instructor during your scheduled lab period, submit a video showing the keypad and the LED display as you push no keys, the 1 key, the 4 key, the 7 key, and the 5 key.